opendaylight/gnmi/docs/user-guide.rst

 Open a new terminal window, navigate back to the ``gnmi-modules/odl-gnmi-device-simulator`` folder, and start the simulator.

-Start the application with pre-prepared configuration `simulator_config.json <../gnmi-modules/odl-gnmi-device-simulator/src/main/resources/simulator-data/simulator_config.json>`_:
+Start the application with pre-prepared configuration ``simulator_config.json`` which can be found in ``/gnmi-modules/odl-gnmi-device-simulator/src/main/resources/simulator-data/simulator_config.json>``:

 .. code-block:: bash